Home > Health & Wellness > Health Library > Kangaroo Care for Premature Infants

 under a hospital gown or loose shirt.
 After a premature or sick infant is

-medically stable, parents can practice kangaroo care, which is known to have
+medically stable, parents can practice kangaroo care.
+It is known to have

-positive effects on an infant's heart rate and breathing, as well as on
+positive effects on an infant's heart rate and breathing.
+It also helps with

 Many neonatal intensive care units encourage kangaroo care of